 The University of Virginia is a special place, with a language and many long-standing traditions that are unique to Mr. Jefferson’s University.
 Some of these are described below.

 Despite numerous inconveniences, students annually vie for the honor of a room on the University's Lawn.
 A panel of students selects peers whose academic performance and service to the University merits a coveted Lawn room, while a panel of current Range residents selects those graduate students who merit a residence on the Range.
 Academic deans, accomplished professors, and the Vice President and Chief Student Affairs Officer reside in the ten Pavilions on the Lawn.
+The Lawn is also a popular community gathering spot for events including Lighting of the Lawn, Rotunda Sing, Convocation and Trick-or-Treat with community children.

 The Honor System